-There are a number of stages involved in the review, these are explained below.
-To complete all the stages of the review takes between 9 to 12 months.
+There are a number of stages involved in the review, and these are explained below.

-During August and September, we were looking once again at on-street parking issues across the borough.
-These were concerns that have been brought to our attention largely by members of the public, the police, councillors and highway officers since the previous review took place.
-We visited, assessed, and prioritised requests for new or amended parking controls in 130 different locations across the borough.
-We then prepared a report of our findings and recommendations.
+During April and May 2021, we shall be looking once again at on-street parking issues across the borough.
+These will be concerns that have been brought to our attention largely by members of the public, the police, councillors and highway officers since the previous review took place.
+We shall visit, assess, and prioritise requests for new or amended parking controls in different locations across the borough.
+We shall then prepared a report of our findings and recommendations.

-We presented this report of our findings and recommendations to the Runnymede Joint Committee at its meeting on the evening of 25 November 2019.
-Councillors gave their approval for all the recommendations to be advertised (consulted upon with the public).
-You can read the report in full and view drawings of each proposal on the Runnymede Joint Committee webpage.
+We are scheduled to present this report of our findings and recommendations to the Runnymede Joint Committee at its meeting on 7 July 2021 (meeting to be confirmed).
+Councillors will read, comment and hopefully agree the recommendations in the report giving their approval for all the proposals to be formally advertised and consulted upon with the public.

 Advertisement and objections